Matthew-D-Johnston/JS210-Fundamentals-of-JavaScript/js211_assessment/js211_assessment_study_guide.md

 The comma that follows the last pair is optional.

-You can also write that on a single ine, which is handy in `node`:
+You can also write that on a single line, which is handy in `node`:

 ```
 > let person = { name: 'Jane', age: 37, hobbies: ['photography', 'geneaology'] }